vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 Added side effects to make sure that the code being testing is not optimized away by a super clever compiler (I wish there existed one).
 This is implemented by computing a sum of lengths of all formatted strings using strlen.
-The strlen function is used even in cases where std::string::size could be use to make sure the same extra computation is done for all methods.
+The strlen function is used even in cases where std::string::size could be used to make sure the same extra computation is done for all methods.
 Note that since this adds a more or less constant factor to all the methods, high performers are penalized more.